tomeehan/600seconds/README.md

 #### Background

-To stop me getting distracted, I used to paste in a countdown timer JavaScript into the Chrome console with an alert reminding me to stay focused.
+To <a href=“/test”>stop</a> me getting distracted, I used to paste in a countdown timer JavaScript into the Chrome console with an alert reminding me to stay focused.

 ###### Bonus:
 Here’s the script: